scalacenter/scalafix/docs/developers/tutorial.md

 complete(false) // scalafix:ok; rule suppression
 ```

-We can fix this bug by specifying that `Patch.left` should be `atomic`
+We can fix this bug by specifying that `Patch.addLeft` should be `atomic`

 ```scala
 Patch.addLeft(t, s"$parameterName = ").atomic